 - Providing various methods of virtual collaboration.
 Here are some examples:

-Adapting the lesson flow to account for not being in a classroom setting throughout the entire lesson.
-We have provided an example lesson flow below.
+Adapting the lesson flow to account for not being a classroom setting throughout the entire lesson.
+We've provided an example lesson flow below.

 (Before Class, 20 Min.)

 - This lesson explores potential energy.
 The equation for potential energy is Ep=mgh.
-The value of ‘g’ is known, and ‘m’ can be found or approximated.
-The unknown variable in this lesson is the height of a jump, which your pupils will measure.
-They will start by using the Distance Sensor pointing downward to measure their maximum distance from the ground as they jump (make sure that they are on a flat surface).
-Later on, they will explore other methods using the Hub's Acceleration Sensor.
+The value of "g" is known, and "m" can be found or approximated.
+The unknown variable in this lesson is the height of a jump, which your students will measure.
+They'll start by using the Distance Sensor pointing downward to measure their maximum distance from the ground as they jump (make sure they're on a flat surface).
+Later on, they'll explore other methods using the Hub's Acceleration Sensor.

 Ignite a Discussion

 Start a discussion by asking questions related to the lesson.
 Here are a few suggestions:

 - How much (potential) energy is that?

 Have your students write down their thoughts as a hypothesis.

 - Have your students build a kettlebell that can record jump-related data.
 They can create their own models, or follow the building instructions in the app to build the Kettlebell model.